LorraineWong/Zero_Hunger_Dashboard/README.md

 ├── main.py             # Main script for the Streamlit app
 ├── requirements.txt    # Python dependencies required for the project
 ├── README.md           # Detailed documentation of the project
-├── .gitignore          # Files and directories to be ignored by Git └── Mock Data/          # Folder containing mock data used in the app
+└── .gitignore          # Files and directories to be ignored by Git
 ```

 ---